The Abbey School, Reading, Berkshire

 Not for: Those looking for acreage.
 There’s very little outdoor space in the Senior school, so if your idea of the perfect school includes gamboling children in rolling fields, this isn’t the place for you.
 Also, The Abbey is oversubscribed as a school and so has the ability to take in clever, ambitious, driven girls, so you’d want to make sure that your daughter wasn’t going to struggle to keep up with the pack.

 Dare to disagree?!
-Have a look for yourself at the Senior Open Day on Friday 28 April or the Junior Open Day on Friday 5 May 2017.
+Have a look for yourself at the Senior Open Day on Thursday 21 September, the Junior Open Day on Friday 6 October or the Sixth Form opening on Friday 13 October 2017.
 As ever, if you make it, please let me know your thoughts, I’m all ears!

 The Abbey School, Kendrick Road, Reading, RG1 5DZ.
 Tel: 0118 987 2256